 No charge for a spliff

-Deeming it a waste of both the courts’ and police’s time, Barbadians will no longer be charged for having the quantity of cannabis commonly referred to as a roach or spliff on the streets.
+Deeming it a waste of both the courts’ and police’s time, Barbadians will no longer be charged for have the quantity of cannabis commonly referred to as a roach or spliff on the streets.

 That means, anyone in possession of 14 grams or half an ounce or less of marijuana will no longer be arrested and forced to appear in court, thereby earning a criminal record, which in turn has implications for employment and ability to travel.